Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

       one of "DEFERRED", "IMMEDIATE" or "EXCLUSIVE".
 See section :ref:`sqlite3-controlling-transactions` for a more detailed explanation.

+   .. attribute:: in_transaction

+      :const:`True` if a transaction is active (there are uncommitted changes), :const:`False` otherwise.
+Read-only attribute.

+      .. versionadded:: 3.2

-   .. method:: cursor(factory=Cursor)
+   .. method:: cursor([cursorClass])

-      The cursor method accepts a single optional parameter *factory*.
-If supplied, this must be a callable returning an instance of :class:`Cursor` or its subclasses.
+      The cursor method accepts a single optional parameter *cursorClass*.
+If supplied, this must be a custom cursor class that extends :class:`sqlite3.Cursor`.

    .. method:: commit()